February 3, 2016

 - The tangible aspect refers to the graphic representations (i.e. the logo and other design elements), colour palette and typography.
-These are usually manifested by marketing collateral, stationary, signage and other visual materials.
+These are usually manifested by marketing collateral, stationery, signage and other visual materials.

 - The intangible aspect encompasses the messaging and the tone of voice in the businesses marketing materials.
 It is also evident in the behaviour of the people associated with the company.